 Bryce joined Watsi on August 6th, 2014.
-Six years ago, Bryce became the 367th member to automatically support a new Watsi patient every month.
-Since then, 6,113 more people have become monthly donors!
-Bryce's most recent donation traveled 8,800 miles to support Kim Sour, a factory worker from Cambodia, to fund ear surgery so she can hear better.
+Eight years ago, Bryce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Bryce's most recent donation traveled 4,200 miles to support Hatsumi, a 19-month-old baby from Bolivia, for heart surgery.